Does your dog have any kind of chronic health condition? If so, Microbiome Restorative Therapy (MBRT) can provide a powerful solution.

 In my practice, we do this by:

-- Eliminating pro-inflammatory foods … processed foods with poor quality ingredients and high levels of carbohydrates
+- Eliminating pro-inflammatory foods … meaning no processed foods with poor quality ingredients and high levels of carbohydrates.

-- Adding probiotics, enzymes plus a digestive and immune support product (I use LumaPetTM).
-These supplements strengthen the tight junctions in the gut lining … promoting better communication between microorganisms.
+- Adding probiotics, digestive enzymes plus an immune support product.
+These supplements strengthen the tight junctions in the gut lining.
+This promotes better communication between microorganisms.

 Finding a healthy fecal donor can be tricky.
 There are several important criteria for donors: